wellcomecollection/docs/rfcs/069-healthcheck-principles/README.md

 This could be implemented simply by:

 - Health checks which exercise a single critical happy path e.g. make a request to Elasticsearch.
+This request should not be dependent on specific data, i.e. don't make a request for a certain Work, because if that work itself is somehow in error such that it does not exist (e.g. it has failed to pass through the pipeline), a check that expects it to exist will fail.

 A more complicated solution could include: